-3 Logistics Systems & Analytics
+MAN 6599 3 Logistics Systems & Analytics

 Elective courses may be selected from additional management courses or (with prior approval by the academic advisor) other areas of specialization such as sociology, information systems, psychology, or communication.
 The following courses are potential electives, depending on semester and offerings.

-ACG 6026 3 Accounting Concepts for Managers

-FIN 6406 3 Financial Management

-MAN 6149 3 Leadership and Teams

-MAN 6160 3 Principles of Collaboration

-MAN 6204 3 Organization Design and Structure

-MAN 6305 3 Human Resource Management

-MAN 6340 3 Managing Creative Projects

-MAN 6448 3 Negotiating Agreement and Resolving Conflict

-MAN 6570 3 Contract Management

-MAN 6601 3 International Management

-MAN 6607 3 Managing International Cultural Differences

-3

-MAN 6905 3 Independent Study

-MAR 6216 3 Logistics and Physical Distribution Management

-MAR 6936 3 Selected Topics: Logistics Systems & Analytics

-QMB 6305 3 Managerial Decision Analysis
+Any course offered in the concentrations not selected by the student may also be taken as an elective.

+Comprehensive Exam

-Practicum Option (1 to 3 hours.)
+Practicum Option (1 to 3 Credits.)

 The practicum option requires students to work on an applied project related to management / project management.
 Typically this can occur at the student’s place of employment and is jointly supervised by a faculty member and a manager in the company.
 One credit of MAN 6905 would be taken for each semester to a maximum of three credits over three semesters.
 The practicum would count for 1-3 hours of electives.

+Research Paper Option (3 Credits.)

+The research paper option requires students to work on an scholarly publication related to management.
+Typically this means that the student picks an academic supervisor, picks a scholarly research topic, conducts literature survey, designs a research method, collects data, analyzes the data, and writes a research paper.
+The student then presents it to a committee and uses their feedback to revise the paper and submit to one of the peer reviewed conferences in the management or related disciplines.
+The research paper option (MAN 6905) will count for 3 credit hours of electives.

 COURSES